Composer / Pianist Josef Alexander

 JA: There is a way

 to correct it, but it’s a rather arduous task.
 Koussevitzky had a good

 idea when he first came to Boston.
-It’s very good to program a contemporary work in each
+It’s very good to program a contemporary

-it.
+like it.
 However, those who are in the audience are invited to stay

 after the program to listen to the work a second time.
 That’s why Koussevitzky

 was so successful in playing contemporary music and getting an audience for

 BD: Did many people

 stay for the second hearing?